 The three elements of training

 - Basic training: Foundation-level training necessary to operate the type of lift truck and any attachments that will be used.
-Delivered ‘off the job’ by a qualified in-house instructor or an external provider (look for one who trains to an accredited standard).
+Delivered ‘off the job’ by a qualified in-house instructor or an external provider.
+(As a minimum quality measure, check that both the provider and the training are accredited by an Accrediting Bodies Association (ABA) member body, and that the instructor and the course are registered, to ensure that all required standards will definitely be met).

 - Specific job training: Delivered ‘off the job’ by the employer and will be tailored to the employer’s needs.
 Gives operators a working knowledge and understanding of the equipment that they will use day-to-day and how it should be used in the workplace.